Regenerative Ag's 5 principles for soil health

 5. Integrate animals

-• Grazing (pastures or cover crops) stimulates plant to put more carbon in the soil, feeding the soil biology and the urine, dung and saliva stimulate that biology, taking productivity to a new level
+• Grazing (pastures or cover crops) stimulates plants to grow putting more carbon in the soil, feeding the soil biology and the urine, dung and saliva stimulate that biology, taking productivity to a new level

 Impact of Diversity and Livestock